DMPS Secondary Literacy

 Curriculum Guide:

-The DMPS curated Topics and Learning Targets have been updated for the 22/23 school year to account for the initial implementation of one unit from the Odell High School Literacy Curriculum.
+The DMPS curated Topics and Learning Targets have been updated for the 23/24 school year to account for the initial implementation of one unit from the Odell High School Literacy Curriculum.
+These files are accessible via Microsoft Teams.

 Teachers must create their own Odell account to access the digital curriculum materials.